Meet the staff

 Community Development Director

-Brittany is the Community Development Manager at Student Impact of Westfield.
-For the past two years, she has served as a community outreach volunteer at her home church of Northview Westfield, working with local partners to bring resources to Student Impact.
+Brittany is the Community Development Director at Student Impact of Westfield.
+For several years, she had served as a community outreach volunteer at her home church of Northview Church, working with local partners to bring resources to Student Impact.

 Linking her passion for mentorship and entrepreneurship, she works to develop and foster relationships in the community that support the mission of Student Impact.
-Brittany is a certified Mediator, as well as an Administrative Assistant.
+Her focus is to bring resources into Student Impact that benefit our students, and pour out our resources to the community.
 During the COVID-19 pandemic she played an integral role in connecting Westfield citizens with critical resources.

 Brittany and her family moved to Westfield In 2018 after her husband Logan, separated from the military.
 As a family they enjoy camping, hiking and taking advantage of the beautiful trails that Westfield has to offer.
 An avid plant lover, Brittany finds peace in nature and seeking adventure outdoors.